wazuh/wazuh-documentation/source/cloud-service/account-billing/billing-faq.rst

 What are the available payment methods on Wazuh Cloud Service?
 --------------------------------------------------------------

 Credit or debit card payment is supported.
-Find supported cards from our certified payment processor `here <https://stripe.com/docs/payments/cards/supported-card-brands>`_.
+Find supported cards from our certified payment processor `in this list <https://stripe.com/docs/payments/cards/supported-card-brands>`_.

 Who can I contact for more information?
 ---------------------------------------